eliarizzetto/quartz/content/_index.md

 * for each relevant reading
 * for single concepts, insights and ideas that seem to be particularly useful accross the whole process of preparing for the writing phase and for the writing phase itself

-The notes (pages) are organized in a sort of hybrid structure, sort of a mix between a classic diary, with its events in chronological order, and a graph-like [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), that allows me to easily connect concepts, activities and events without being restricted to the sequential structure of the diary.
+The notes (pages) are organized in a "hybrid" structure, sort of a mix between a classic diary, with its events in chronological order, and a graph-like [zettelkasten](https://en.wikipedia.org/wiki/Zettelkasten), that allows me to easily connect concepts, activities and events without being restricted to the sequential structure of the diary.

 ## Index of Work Sessions and Meetings